 #Toronto #TorontoFashion #TorontoFashionBloggers

-Doing the work upfront of researching, organizing and saving the most applicable and popular hashtags will save you a ton of time down the road, increase your engagement and help garner new followers.
+Doing the work of researching, organizing, and saving the most applicable and popular hashtags upfront will save you a ton of time down the road, increase your engagement, and help garner new followers.

 Using hashtags in Instagram stories

-Beyond adding the appropriate hashtags and using the best filters, you should also be considering the timing of your posts.
+Beyond adding the appropriate hashtags and using the best filters to get more Instagram followers, you should also consider the timing of your posts.

-A targeted approach is to analyze what has and has not worked for you in the past.
-By visiting IconoSquare’s optimization section, you can get a detailed analysis of your posting history vs. engagement.
+A targeted approach involves analyzing what has and has not worked for you in the past.
+By visiting IconoSquare’s optimization section, you can get a detailed analysis of your posting history versus engagement.
 This report will also highlight the best times of the day and days of the week to post.

 The three types of engagement on Instagram are:

 - Follow a user